NanoFlow: Towards Optimal Large Language Model Serving Throughput: Conclusion

 \section{Conclusion}

-We analyzed the characteristics of different operations in LLM serving and revealed the compute-bound nature of modern LLM serving workloads.
-We identified that the resource is under-utilization inside a single GPU due to the sequential execution of compute-bound, memory-bound, and network-bound operations, leading to sub-optimal throughput.
-To address this, we proposed \pllm{}, a novel end-to-end LLM serving system that overlaps the usage of compute, memory, and network resources with a carefully designed pipeline of different operations to achieve intra-device parallelism.
-We presented an automatic parameter search system to generalize \pllm{} to diverse models.
+In this work, we analyzed the characteristics of different operations in LLM serving and revealed the compute-bound nature of modern LLM serving workloads.
+We identified that compute is underutilized inside a single GPU due to the sequential execution of compute-bound, memory-bound, and network-bound operations, leading to sub-optimal throughput.
+To address this, we proposed \pllm{}, a novel end-to-end LLM serving system that overlaps operations with heterogeneous resource usages through \newparall{}. \pllm{} automatically constructs a pipeline that overlaps \nanoop{}s, with an auto-search adaptive to various LLM models.
 Our experiments show that \pllm{} achieves \computesota{} throughput improvements over the state-of-the-art systems.